UoB-COMSM0166/2025-group-11b/README.md

 ## Epic 1: Gameplay Mechanics
 As a **player**, I want to:

-- 🏰 **Place towers** on a grid so that I can strategize my defense.
+- Place towers on a grid so that I can strategize my defense.
-- 🏹 **Use different types of towers** with unique abilities so that I can choose the best defense strategy.
+- Use different types of towers with unique abilities so that I can choose the best defense strategy.
-- 🧟‍♂️ **Monsters move along a predefined path** so I can predict their movement.
+- Have monsters move along a predefined path so I can predict their movement.

 ## Epic 2: Progression & Difficulty
 As a **player**, I want to:

-- 💪 **Waves of monsters** to become progressively harder so that the game remains challenging.
+- Have waves of monsters become progressively harder so that the game remains challenging.
-- 💰 **Earn in-game currency** for defeating monsters so I can upgrade my towers.
+- Earn in-game currency for defeating monsters so I can upgrade my towers.
-- 🎮 **Difficulty setting** so I can adjust the challenge based on my skill level.
+- Adjust the difficulty setting so I can change the challenge based on my skill level.

 ## Epic 3: UI
 As a **UI designer**, I want to:

-- 🎮 **Create a pause menu** where players can restart or change settings.
+- Create a pause menu where players can restart or change settings.

 ## Epic 4: Sound & Feedback
 As a **sound designer**, I want to:

-- 🎶 **Background music** that intensifies with wave progression to enhance the player’s experience.
+- Have background music that intensifies with wave progression to enhance the player’s experience.

 ---